-The Law Department of the European University Institute (EUI) is delighted to share this call for papers for a two-day Doctoral Forum on International Law which will be held at the Department of Law, Villa Salviati, Florence, on 23 – 24 November 2020 with the support of the European Society of International Law.
+The Law Department of the European University Institute (EUI) will hold a Doctoral Forum on International Law as a series of online workshops in February and March 2021 with the support of the European Society of International Law.

 The practice of reflexivity takes the international lawyer as an object of research, examining their situation and how it influences what they do or think, and it can also extend to an examination of the field itself and the scholarly endeavour.
 This Forum seeks to investigate how the practice of reflexivity could uncover disciplinary routines and create possibilities for new or alternative interventions in response to the field’s most pressing challenges.